Table of Contents[Hide][Show]

 Free to walk

-Tokyo’s culinary tradition is driven by seafood, so head to the seafood auction marketplace.
-Walk the pedestrian alleys lined with food stalls on both sides surrounding the auction area.
+Tokyo’s culinary tradition is driven by seafood, so head to the former home of the Tsukiji Fish Market.
+Walk the pedestrian alleys lined with food stalls on both sides surrounding the former auction area.
 Find everything from Wagu Beef to mochi desserts to matcha ice cream and spices.
+Most merchants prefer cash and most Japanese save credit cards for larger purchases.

 Put the next destination into your maps app and walk .7 miles.